 Is this a “full” certificate authority?

-The CA we created is only a public/private keypair, so it also does not maintain and publish Certificate Revocation List (CRL) what is usually done by CAs.
-A CRL a list of all revoked certificates (e.g. because the private key got leaked/compromised).
-If a clients receives a certificate, it will check if the certificate is still valid by checking the CRL.
+The CA we created is only a public/private key pair, so it also does not maintain and publish a Certificate Revocation List (CRL), usually done by CAs.
+A CRL lists all revoked certificates (e.g., because the private key got leaked/compromised).
+If a client receives a certificate, it will check if it is still valid by checking the CRL.

-Besides the CRL, they should also implement the Online Certificate Status Protocol (OCSP) which is an alternative to CRLs.
-It also allows the client to check if a certificate is still valid or revoked, but has some advantages over CRLs.
+Besides the CRL, they should implement the Online Certificate Status Protocol (OCSP), an alternative to CRLs.
+It also allows the client to check if a certificate is still valid or revoked, but it has advantages over CRLs.

 Some final comments…